ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 # A Gentle Introduction to Functional JavaScript #

-Functional Programming tends to intimidate people at first with the scary names it borrowed from Category Theory to describe interfaces known as Algebraic Structures.
-It's application in JavaScript is further obfuscated by many different implementations with out standards much the same way Promises developed pre A+ spec.
+Functional Programming tends to intimidate people at first with the scary names it borrowed from Category Theory to describe interfaces known as _"Algebraic Structures"_.
+It's application in JavaScript is further obfuscated by many different pre spec examples and implementations much the same way Promises developed pre A+ spec.
 The current de facto specification is called ["Fantasy-land"](https://github.com/fantasyland/fantasy-land) only dates back to April, 2013.
 With out a spec people create different names for the same functions and libs are not compatible.

 JavaScript was not written as a functional programming language.
 It had to adopt this paradigm from other languages.
 As it turns out JS, with first class, higher-order functions and now in ES2015 proper tail-call optimization, is well suited to the the task.